― toby, Wednesday, 3 July 2002 00:00 (twenty-three years ago)

 I read them all decades ago, The Man Whose Teeth Were All Exactly Alike and The Broken Bubble of Thisbe Holt were the best ones from what I recall.
 I wish novels with titles like that still got published.
 Some early efforts finally got published too but I don't think I need to trawl through them at this point in my life tbh.

-― frehley's kometenmelodie (Matt #2), Thursday, 30 October 2025 00:45 (one week ago)
+― frehley's kometenmelodie (Matt #2), Thursday, 30 October 2025 00:45 (five months ago)

 I've read maybe half his non SF books.
 Looking at a list of them now, the one I enjoyed the most is definitely Confessions of a Crap Artist.
 I weirdly read The Man Whose Teeth Were All Exactly Alike in French because I happened to find it for really cheap back in some discount book store back when it was way out of print in English, I remember enjoying that one quite a bit.
 In Milton Lumkey Territory made an impression on me I guess because I still remember quite a bit about it, that whole relationship dynamic between the main character and his former grade school teacher/wife was very interesting.
 I own and have read Puttering About in a Small Land, Humpty Dumpty in Oakland and Voices from the Street but don't really remember that much about them.